IJuanTM/Simpl/README.md

 - This is an example site using all of the included functions in Simpl.

-- Copy and paste this folder into your localhost folder or unzip the Simpl zip file and add your own localhost and direct it to this folder to use it!
+- Copy and paste this folder into your localhost folder or unzip the Simpl zip file and add your localhost and direct it to this folder to use it!

 <br>

 ##### _Thats all!
-For more help don't be afraid asking questions on the GitHub page._
+For more help don't be afraid to ask questions on the GitHub page._

 #### **Enjoy using Simpl and happy coding!**